Issyanofsky/make/manual/l3managingconnections.md

 ## Connection page

+### Connection right

-__Connection right__ you can see the connection permissins.
+You can see the connection permissins.

 ![Connection right](pic/l3managingconnectionspermmisions.gif)

+### Check the connection

-__Check the connection__ you can check the connection (if you think you got an error) by pressing the "Varify" button.
+You can check the connection (if you think you got an error) by pressing the "Varify" button.

 ![Verify Connection](pic/l3managingconnectionsverify.gif)

+### Reauthorize

-__Reauthorize__ if the connection is not working you can press "Reauthorize" and set the connection again (getting connection process).
+If the connection is not working you can press "Reauthorize" and set the connection again (getting connection process).

 ![Reauthorize](pic/l3managingconnectionsreauthorize.gif)

 __* Note__ Not every connection has a Reauthorize option. usuaky is because it autorize in a different way, like API or user name and password.

+### Edit

-__Edit__ csome connection may have "Edit" button. it allw to change to other key types.
+Some connection may have "Edit" button. it allw to change to other key types.

 ![Edit](pic/l3managingconnectionsedit.gif)

+### Delete Connection

-__Delete Connection__ if your trying to clean thing up or we stop using a service or just manage the connection we can delete them on the "Delete" button.
+If your trying to clean thing up or we stop using a service or just manage the connection we can delete them on the "Delete" button.

 ![Delete](pic/l3managingconnectionsdelete.gif)